kevonc/kevoncheung.com/content/articles/20210321-product-launch.md

 I haven't taken any of these courses.
 But, a lot of them seem to focus on the mechanics.
 What I'm more interested in is how to be personal, make friends, and build relationships.
 Growing for the sake of growth doesn't interest me.

-I wrote an article on growing Twitter using human psychology and I could tell from the page views and subscriber number that people enjoy it very much.
+I wrote an article on <a href="/growing-twitter-audience">growing Twitter using human psychology</a> and I could tell from the page views and subscriber number that people enjoy it very much.

 All these data points gave me signals about a potential opportunity.
 It wasn't 100% validation (as there is no such thing), but I was confident enough that my products would at least benefit a group of people.